VarunGorti/vgorti/content/posts/gto_explained_1.md

 **Takeaway 3:** Value hands bet a size according to their equity.
 Bluffs simply choose the same size as the value hands.

-**3. Player 2 was pretty miserable in the previous example.
+**3. Oscar was pretty miserable in the previous example.
 Maybe traps are good?
-Let's stick to 10 SPR, but check what happens if Player 2 protects their range and has some traps.
-Let's add a sliver of AA (chops) to their range.
-I added AA to player 2's range with 10% the weight of KK.**
+Let's stick to 10 SPR, but check what happens if Oscar protects his range and has some traps.
+I added a sliver of AA chops to Oscar's range, with 10% the weight of KK.**

-We should intuitively realize that it still wouldn't make sense for Player 2 to bet AA, and should still begin with a check.
+We should realize intuitively that it still wouldn't make sense for Oscar to bet AA.
 What would be the point?
 The opponent would never call QQ!

 ![toygame3_1](/images/gto_explained_1/toygame3_1.png)

-If you still restrict Player 1 to playing a shove or check strategy, their EV completely plummets.
+If you still restrict Ivey to playing a shove or check strategy, his EV completely plummets.

 ![toygame3_2](/images/gto_explained_1/toygame3_2.png)

 ![toygame3_3](/images/gto_explained_1/toygame3_3.png)

-They're not even always betting AA here, because it's only getting called by the opponent's AA, and QQ is bluffing sometimes but is forced to give up a lot.
-Given that the opponent needs to defend about 9% of the time vs a 10x pot shove, and they have AA 9% of the time, the bet size player 1 is using is just too big for their equity!
+You'll notice that he is actually indifferent to betting AA here!
+Given that Oscar only needs to defend about 9% of the time vs a 10x pot shove to make QQ indifferent, and he holds AA 9% of the time, Ivey never gets paid off by KK.
+This is really bad for his EV, and means that this 10x pot shove is larger than optimal for this scenario!

 If you let the solver pick the size it wants, it starts using a 3x pot size bet instead.
 This smaller size forces the opponent to start defending KK, lets us bet AA always, and is the "right" size based on our equity of 90%.
 Our EV is back up to 72% of the initial pot (note how the tiny frequency of traps reduced this from 95% earlier, though!).

 **Takeaway 1:** Why does GTO have traps?
 It gives us some "easy defends" and prevents the opponent's range from being perfectly polar.
 You'll sometimes hear poker players say things like "I thought my opponent was underprotected in this line, so I bluffed". **This isn't a valid thought process!!** There's nothing at all that stops your opponent from calling with a bluff catcher if they believe you are just overbluffing.
-They absolutely do not need traps to stop you from overbluffing.
+They absolutely do not need traps in order to just flick in a call and punish an overbluff.

 There *are* two other valid things you could say though: